 Stamped blades are a uniform thickness from beginning to end of the blade, and are often found in cheaper, lower quality knives.
 Stamped knife blades are often more flexible, made out of cheaper quality steel, and have lower durability.

-Santoprene Grip: Safety and Comfort
+Mercer Genesis Santoprene Grip: Safety and Comfort

 Probably the most comfortable knife I've ever held!
 The Mercer Genesis knives feature something called Santoprene grips.
-The only way I can describe these handles is that they are semi-rubberized, grippy, and so comfortable in your hands.
+The only way I can describe these handles is that they are semi-rubberized, grippy, and so amazingly comfortable in your hands.

 How Should I Buy My Home Kitchen Knives?

-I prefer to always purchase my knives in open stock format.
+I prefer to always purchase my knives in an open stock format.
 Open stock means that you can buy individual pieces to create the perfect set that works best for you.
 Some people may have a preference for having more than one of a particular knife, or perhaps an additional blade size or style.

-Block sets are a manufacturers pre-determined set of knives that they think you will use most often.
+Block sets are a manufacturer pre-determined set of knives that they think you will use most often.
 Some people are very accustomed to only buying knives.
-If you are someone that likes having a block set, Mercer Culinary created the Genesis 5 Knife Block Set that's perfect for you, and contains the knives above, with a really beautiful glass storage block.
+If you are someone that likes having a block set, Mercer Culinary created the Genesis 5 Knife Block Set that's perfect for you, and contains exactly the knives I suggested above, with a really beautiful glass storage block.
 This set is the actual set I have in my home kitchen as well, and the same knives I use at work all day long.

 How Often Should I Sharpen My Kitchen Knives?